ltsuda/playwright-study/README.md

  - [saucedemo/utils](https://github.com/ltsuda/playwright-study/tree/main/saucedemo/utils): directory with a file containing all constants used in the tests like all the path URLs, error messages, etc. And the other file with some utilities functions like the one that sets the page's cookie to start some tests already authenticated.
  - [tests](https://github.com/ltsuda/playwright-study/tree/main/tests): directory with all test specs files, including the e2e and visual ones.
  - [tests/visual.spec.js-snapshots](https://github.com/ltsuda/playwright-study/tree/main/tests/visual.spec.js-snapshots): directory with the golden images for the visual test cases using the chromium-hd project.
+ - [webapp](https://github.com/ltsuda/playwright-study/tree/main/webapp): directory with the saucelabs demo source code that it's used to startup the webserver to run the tests, instead of using the public website https://www.saucedemo.com/